 Generating ‘standard’ paradigms in Builder is generally easier than writing the code yourself.
 Being able to write code helps you do things that a graphical interface can’t.

-As a first step to combining your code with a Builder is to compile a builder script to coder.
+A first step to combining your code with a Builder is to compile a builder script to coder and peek what’s “under the hood”.

 much more code than we needed